At Williamsburg Intermediate, we aim to provide the highest quality, online project-based education available to intermediate age students.

 Effective study and scheduling concepts and habits

-Students who learn to study and schedule effectively in middle school are far more capable of excelling in the middle and high school, and beyond.
-We mentor students in these topics through weekly scheduling submissions, and through projects and class time lessons and discussions.
-Initially we rely on parents to schedule a weekly session with their student to review the coming week’s assignments and create a workable schedule with them.
-Our goal is to not only understand basic concepts of effective study and scheduling, but also to make those concepts habits in our lives, adapted to each person’s unique personality and abilities.
+Students who learn to study and schedule effectively in middle school are far more capable of excelling in high school and beyond.
+We mentor students in these topics through weekly study skills projects and exercises, and class time lessons and discussions.
+At the beginning of the year we rely on parents to schedule a weekly planning session with their students to review the coming week’s assignments and create a workable schedule with them.
+As the year progresses, we encourage students to take more responsibility for their weekly schedules.
+Our goal is to help students make life-long habits of effective studying and scheduling.

-Students moving from childhood to young adulthood are experiencing unfamiliar, uncomfortable change.
+Youth moving from childhood to young adulthood are experiencing unfamiliar, uncomfortable change.
 At this age it is natural to begin asking questions about identity, potential, capacity and nature.
 They begin to push beyond boundaries of family and home, and their wonderings and wanderings move towards people and experiences outside of what they have previously known.
-At the same time, students this age often experience mini-crises when previous definitions of self, worth, truth, and friendship seem to collide or contrast with new experiences and ideas.
-Typically, pre-teens chart their course through this emotional wasteland without map or compass; they attempt to navigate based on shallow friendships, fluctuating emotions, unstable self worth, and uncertainty about their future.
+At the same time, students this age often experience mini-crises when previous definitions of self-worth, truth, and friendship seem to collide or contrast with new experiences and ideas.
+Typically, pre-teens chart their course through this emotional wasteland without map or compass; they attempt to navigate based on shallow friendships, fluctuating emotions, unstable self-worth, and uncertainty about their future.
+They may push away parents and family without knowing why, and yet crave their praise and friendship without showing how valued those things still are to them.

-At Williamsburg Intermediate, we begin every day with helping students discover the hidden potential for leadership in each challenge they face.
-Rather than seeing this time of life as a time to be endured, students come to see the particular significance their efforts have.
+At Williamsburg Intermediate, we begin every day by helping students discover the hidden potential for leadership in each challenge they face.
+Rather than seeing this time of life as a time to be endured, students come to see the unique opportunities before them.
 They begin to uncover nascent leadership capacities.
+They look more deeply at the change they are experiencing and learn to see change as a reason to reach higher, instead of an excuse for mediocrity.

 In small classes with inspiring mentors, students learn to survey their lives and themselves with the help of unchanging truths; life soon feels less accidental and more creative.
 In Leadership classes students identify their own unique heroes, adventures, gifts and barriers, and establish patterns of turning to these guidelines.
 They learn that amidst changing hormones, friendships and circumstances, they can uncover their inner strengths and inspirations, and find anchoring guidance through purposeful patterns.
 The path of self-discovery becomes a joy and an adventure rather than mindless, purposeless race to the end.